umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/index.md

 Welcome to the Umbraco Deploy documentation.
 Here you can read all about how to set up and work with Umbraco Deploy.

-You can find articles about how to set up Umbraco Deploy on a new or an existing website and the deployment workflow.
+You can find articles about how to set up Umbraco Deploy on a new or an existing website, and article about the deployment workflow.

-You can also find articles about troubleshooting various issues.
+In the Troubleshooting sections you will find guides to help you through some of the most common issues.

 ## [Getting Started](Getting-Started/)